Testing WP Grade Comments for inclusion on Commons

 We cannot add any Reckoning integration for this release.
 See #11937.

 Before pulling the trigger, can you confirm that you think that the plugin is useful enough for inclusion without #11937?
 And also confirm that you want 2 (for the plugin to bundled with Teaching plugins)?

-#8 Updated by Laurie Hurson almost 2 years ago
+#8 Updated by Laurie Hurson about 2 years ago

 Thanks for following up (sorry i missed your last comment I was not watching this ticket).